 Required Licenses

-- Waste Management License: Required for transporting and disposing of waste; must comply with local and state waste management regulations.
+- Hazardous Waste Management License: Required for handling and disposing of hazardous materials, must meet state environmental protection guidelines.

 Insurance Requirements

-- General Liability Insurance: Minimum coverage of $1 million to protect against claims of bodily injury and property damage.
+- General Liability Insurance: Minimum coverage of $1 million per occurrence to protect against property damage and personal injury claims.

-- Pollution Liability Insurance: Recommended for coverage against claims related to pollution or environmental damage during cleanup operations.
+- Pollution Liability Insurance: Covers claims related to pollution caused during cleanup efforts; minimum coverage of $500, 000 is recommended.

 Training Certifications